bmxdemo/bmxproject/logbook/postings/20180226_Spectrometer_Modeling/index.md

 ## Cygnus A

-Refer to this spectrum: http://www.cv.nrao.edu/course/astr534/images/CygAspectrum.gif
+Referring to this spectrum: http://www.cv.nrao.edu/course/astr534/images/CygAspectrum.gif

-Considering the Lorch passband starts at 1GHz I approximate the emssion with a line.
+Considering the Lorch passband starts at 1GHz I approximate the emission with a line.
 It goes from 2200Jy [= 2.2e-13mW] at 1GHz to 470Jy [= 4.7e-14mW] at 4GHz.
 With the frequency axis in KHz I have 1730Jy/3000000KHz = -.000577Jy/KHz.
 Y intercept is 2777Jy [= 2.77e-13mW], so the crude "synchrotron" line looks like:

 **Cygnus A emission model (Jy):**
 <img src="CygAEmissionModel.png" width="800" height="200">

 ## Sky

-Set constant with frequency @ 9K.[16Jy] (assumed lambda=21cm and .5deg beamwidth using https://science.nrao.edu/facilities/vla/proposing/TBconv.)
+Set constant over frequency @ 9K.[16Jy] (assumed lambda=21cm and .5deg beamwidth using https://science.nrao.edu/facilities/vla/proposing/TBconv.)

 ## RFI Background hum